 6 Tips to Create Shareworthy Interactive Content

-If you’re reading this post, you already know a little about interactive content.
+If you’re reading this post, you mostly are on the lookout for some shareworthy interactive content.
 Interactive experiences such as quizzes and calculators are the new wave of marketing content taking over the industry.
 They provide instant value, are great for collecting user information, and go viral easily.
 In fact, according to data churned by Noah Kagan and his team, 8 out of the 10 most shared articles in the last 9 months have been quizzes.
 The most shared article ever published by New York Times is a quiz and not an article.

 Related Read – Top 5 Viral Calculators that Broke the Internet